gobo-ws/ola-trigger-hue-dmx/README.md

 Check out the [Hue Developer site](https://developers.meethue.com) for more information.
 I have done some successful tests with scenes, but these are not officially published yet.

-This config also works with the [deCONZ API](https://dresden-elektronik.github.io/deconz-rest-doc/) from Dresden Elektronik (does not support HTTPS at the moment though)
+This config also works with the [deCONZ API](https://dresden-elektronik.github.io/deconz-rest-doc/) from Dresden Elektronik ([HuePass](https://github.com/KodeCR/hue-pass) or similar solution is needed for SSL support)

 **Requirements**